tajdinov/Regex-Tutorial/regex-tutorial.md

 `/^#`?`([a-f0-9]{6}|[a-f0-9]{3})$/`

 A greedy match tries to match an element as many times as possible.
 Whereas, a lazy match tries to match an element as few times as possible.
 In our example we have `?` which signifies lazy quantifier.
 This is referred to a lazy quantifier because it causes the regular expression engine to match as few occurances as possible.
 We can simply turn this lazy match into a greedy one by adding a `?`.

-### Boundaries
-If in a string, we are looking for for specific words.
-Boundaries are not used in the given matching an email code.

 ## Author